with Jeremy Westcott

 This may seem really obvious, but it is a fact that not everything is actually specifically mentioned in the Bible.
 For example, Jesus said we should do greater works than He did, without being specific about what they might be.
 We have experiences in daily life which are not mentioned in the Bible – there are no computers or glasses or cars or mobile phones – but it is OK for us to use them.
 In just the same way, we may have some experiences of heaven which are not in the Bible.

 The scriptures can be a plumbline for us though.
 A plumbline is a string with a lead weight (or plumb-bob) hanging from it, which builders use to check that vertical surfaces are true.
 So does our experience line up with God’s principles, His character and His nature?
 That is a safeguard for us, so that we do not go off into flights of fancy which have no basis in God.
 The enemy will do all he can to cause us to go astray, but we do not have to be frightened of that if we keep true to a clear revelation of who God is.
-He will never do anything in a vision or a dream which goes counter to His word.
+Jesus Himself is that perfect revelation of His Father.

 Using our imagination

-In this way the written word we have becomes our starting point for future experience.
-When we meditate on it we can picture what it talks about and use our imagination.
+The scriptures can become our starting point for future experience.
+When we meditate on a passage, we can picture what it talks about and use our imagination.
 We ought not to be scared to use our imagination: God has given it to us so that we can see things, picture them, and visualise them.
 Now some Christians are wary of concepts like ‘visualisation’ because they have been adopted by New Age and occult people.
 Even meditation is viewed with suspicion in some circles.
 But these things are not wrong in themselves.
 It is simply that we have to approach them afresh and learn how to use them in a godly way.

 If we read Revelation chapters 4 and 5, they tell us about God’s throne, thunder and lightning, the seven spirits of God, four living creatures, angels, 24 elders and so on.
 Ezekiel chapters 1 and 10 speak of a similar scene.
 There are pictures in these passages which we can visualise, and this then becomes something we can engage with.
 It can open a door to encounter and experience.